morrijr/node-red-contrib-nanoleaf-aurora/README.md

 # Nanoleaf Aurora Node-Red client #
 A node-red module, which provides nodes to manipulate a Nanoleaf Aurora installation.

 ## Installation ##
 To install the stable version use the `Menu - Manage palette` option and search for `node-red-contrib-nanoleaf-aurora`, or run the following command in your Node-RED user directory (typically `~/.node-red`):

     npm i node-red-contrib-nanoleaf-aurora

 Open your Node-RED instance and you should have Nanoleaf Aurora nodes available in the palette.

-## Get your token ##
+## Get your access token ##

-You can request a token from the 'new access token' node.
+You can request an access token from the 'new access token' node.
 This is required for the other nodes to manipulate your installation.

 To do so, create a flow with a inject input, new access token and debug output (or import the flow below).